 Highlights: Village, lake and mountain views, hiking, biking, beaches, outdoor recreation

 Best time to visit: Late September

-Traveling along Winnipesaukee, New Hampshire’s largest lake, this 97-mile road begins in the coastal town of Alton and heads northwest on route 11.
-A scenic pull-off provides miles of sweeping shoreline views, shimmering with autumn color, while a hike up Mount Major rewards with brilliant New England fall foliage contrasted against Lake Winnipesaukee and the neighboring Ossipee and White Mountains.
+Traveling along Winnipesaukee, New Hampshire’s largest lake, this 97-mile road begins in the coastal town of Alton and heads northwest on Route 11.
+A scenic pull-off provides miles of sweeping shoreline views, shimmering with autumn color.
+A hike up Mount Major rewards with brilliant New England fall foliage contrasted against Lake Winnipesaukee and the neighboring Ossipee and White Mountains.

 The Mohawk Trail